nolemmings/mockingbird/README.md

 ## Create an Expectation

-To register which requests you want to trigger and what response you'd like to have returned you must create an expectation.
+To register the requests triggered by your app and their desired response, you must create an expectation.

 **Request:**

 ```text
 POST /tests/eae37fb0/expectations